 3) The font of Subject headings and sender names in the mail inbox (also in the sent mail and old mail boxes) is so big (and ugly) that you can only see a limited number of e-mails at one time.
 Similarly, I have to expand the window to be able to read e-mails -- something that I never had to do before.
 4) The spellchecker will not let you see what it's checking since you only see a small portion of the e-mail.
 In other words, if there's a questionable or misspelling after the first 5 lines of your e-mail, you're not going to see it.

 The list of problems goes on and one and, rather than bore anyone, suffice it reiterate that AOL Gold is more like a DOS-based than a Windows-based program.
 I cannot fathom who would've written the AOL Gold program -- maybe someone who just de-thawed after being frozen in a glacier since 1989.

 Moreover, who could've possibly approved the release of AOL Gold?
 One of the most irresponsible and stupid corporate decisions that I've ever seen or heard of.

-Review about: Aol Gold Desktop Application.
+Product or Service Mentioned: Aol Gold Desktop Application.

 Reason of review: Bad quality.